Business Studies with a focus on Logistics

 Essential skills for logistics professionals

-• Analytical skills: The ability to analyze data and make informed decisions is crucial.
-Logistics professionals must assess performance metrics, optimize processes, and forecast demand accurately.
+• Analytical skills: The ability to analyse data and make informed decisions is crucial.
+Logistics professionals must assess performance metrics, optimise processes, and forecast demand accurately.

 • Problem-solving skills: Logistics is inherently complex, and unexpected issues can arise at any time.
 Effective problem-solving skills are essential to navigate these challenges and maintain smooth operations.